wp-plugins/my-beautiful-tubes/readme.txt

 == Changelog ==

+= 1.5 =

+* Allow user to choose whether to display or not to display the selection box or image
+* Allow user to add in video on the sidebar of the single post and page

 = 1.4 =

 * Allow video to show on the page as well
-* Allow users to add in more videos from youtube
+* Allow user to add in more videos from youtube

 = 1.3.1 =